GeoscienceAustralia/dea-knowledge-hub/about/faq.rst

 You want to download a small area of data from a specific satellite image
 -------------------------------------------------------------------------

-Use `DEA Maps`_ to directly export a small amount of data from the map using the :ref:`Export functionality <_dea_maps_exporting>`.
+Use `DEA Maps`_ to directly export a small amount of data from the map using the :ref:`Export functionality <dea_maps_exporting>`.
 This is the easiest method, but it is not suitable for downloading large areas of data or multiple steps (see below).

 You want to download all available data for a bounding box and/or time range
 ----------------------------------------------------------------------------

 Use DEA's STAC metadata to find the data you are interested in using the `Downloading and streaming data using STAC metadata guide`_.

-.. _Downloading and streaming data using STAC metadata guide:  ../Frequently_used_code/Downloading_data_with_STAC.ipynb
+.. _Downloading and streaming data using STAC metadata guide:  ../notebooks/Frequently_used_code/Downloading_data_with_STAC.ipynb

 You want to download specific files from DEA's Amazon S3 buckets
 ----------------------------------------------------------------